fourthdimensionstudio/beautiful-jekyll/_posts/2018-08-07-puzzle-game-gamemaker-vs-unity.markdown

 As stated by **Heartbeast** in [this great video](https://www.youtube.com/watch?v=glPFa0_O-s8) at (4:26).
 GameMaker is an incredibly good engine for: (i) small 2D games with interesting mechanics, (ii) which does not have complex systems that interact with each other and (iii) which doesn't have a lot of UI.
 Basically, Platformers, Shooting Platformers, Metroidvania, Action RPG, this kind of things.

 So, as I heard on the podcast **Coffee with Butterscotch**, GameMaker is a great tool if you do what it expects you to do.
-You can't try to use it for something it wasn't designed for as it is the same for any tool, right?
+You can't try to use it for something it wasn't designed for and it is the same for any tool, right?

-This made me get back to unity progressively and know I'm kind of using both, but this project I'm moving it to Unity.
+This made me get back to Unity progressively and now I'm kind of using both, but this project I'm moving to Unity.

 **So what Unity does better? (or what GMS2 does worse)**
 1. **UI:** I used to **hate** the canvas and everything UI-related on Unity, but now I *know* how to use it and I have to acknowledge how good it is.